Child and family services: Options for accessibility

-Progression
+History

+During most of the 19th century, destitute children were sent to institutions operated by private charitable organizations.
+Many of these private organizations were run by faith-based agencies and thus had religious connections, such as running religious services for the children or primarily serving children of a specific faith.
+Many poor or abandoned children were sent to live in almshouses, or poorhouses—facilities established in the 19th century in many large cities to house the very poor of all ages.
+Almshouses provided minimal standard of care to orphaned or needy children and to impoverished, insane, or diseased adults.
+The almshouses caused the children greater hardships because they were subject to disease and chaos.

 The demands that urbanization, industrialization, and immigration placed on poor and working-class families in the late 19th century left many children unattended.
 Rural states relied on family placements to care for their own homeless or dependent children.
 This was a precursor for today's foster care system.

 As a general progressive agenda of social reform was adapted in the early years if the 20th century, the approach of assisting parents to care for their children was more widely endorsed.
 A new policy was issued, stating, "No child should be removed from the home unless it is impossible to construct family conditions or to build and supplement family resources as to make the home safe for the child..."

 There is still evidence from the 19th century of abandoned children.
 A 137-year-old foundation for children called New York Foundling Asylum has recently discovered letters from the parents who had abandoned their children in front of the agency because they were unable to care for them.
 New York Foundling Asylum was a family service agency that cared for thousands of children who had no homes and needed help, otherwise they would have been left on the cold street.
 This foundation saved thousands of lives and set a tone for other private organizations to contribute as well.